 By Andy Mitchell

-director Mike Turl has been charged by The FA on the back of an investigation lasting more than six months.
+Solihull Moors director Mike Turl has been charged by The FA on the back of an investigation lasting more than six months.

 Turl stands accused of providing false information on his owners’ and directors’ test (OADT) and acting as an officer of the club prior to that mandatory check being completed.

-In August, exclusively revealed Turl had been called in by the FA amid concerns he had acted as chief executive (CEO) of Moors while under a two-year ban issued by the British Horseracing Authority (BHA).
+In August, The NLP exclusively revealed Turl had been called in by the FA amid concerns he had acted as chief executive (CEO) of Moors while under a two-year ban issued by the British Horseracing Authority (BHA).

 Turl admitted BHA charges of conspiring with ex-West Bromwich Albion footballer Neil Clement and/or others to commit a corrupt or fraudulent practice as part of a far-reaching sting in which jockey Eddie Ahern was suspended for 15 years.

 The two-year ban Turl received, which lasted until April 2015, would have prevented him from passing an OADT.
-Turl was registered as a director of Moors in June 2017 but first linked up with the outfit in 2013.
+Turl was registered as a director of Moors in June 2017 but first linked up with the National League outfit in 2013.

 In August, Moors chairman Trevor Stevens said Turl had acted as CEO “for the past three or four years” but this was later refuted by managing director Simon Hawker.